Key points about mumps

 (Immunisation Advisory Centre, NZ)

 The most common symptom of mumps is painful swelling in your salivary glands.
 This is usually your parotid salivary glands just under and in front of your ears.
 You could also get swelling under your jaw.
-It can be be in one or both sides of your face.
+It can be be in 1 or both sides of your face.
 The swelling usually develops over 2 or 3 days, before reaching a peak and easing off.
 It tends to last around 8 days.
 The glands are sensitive to touch but not usually red and hot.

 Other symptoms include: